akraemer007/andrewkraemer.party/_posts/2017-03-15-i-dont-know-what-to-write.md

 My name is Andrew Kraemer.
 I live in Madison.
 I am tall.
 I am simple.
 I talk a lot.
 I use periods where most people would put commas.

 I started a blog on Wordpress a long time ago, and I haven’t added anything to it for a year and a half.
-The blog was an opportunity for me to explore my enjoyment of language and work on my writing anxiety.
+The blog was an opportunity for me to explore language and work on my writing anxiety.
 For the most part, the blog worked.
 I think I’m a better writer for it.
 I struggle a lot less with writer’s block as a result.
 Looking back on the blog, I’m impressed with the consistency I was able to publish content — despite the limited free time I had when I wrote it.
 Moving to Madison was a significant turning point in my life, which I failed to capture and share on my blog.
 That’s okay.
 I did other things.
-Change, it turns out, is hard.
+Change, it turns out, is distracting.

 I have recently decided to start the blog up again.
 A friend of mine asked me why I stopped writing.
 I opened my mouth, then I closed my mouth.
 I opened my mouth up again and said the words, “Honestly, I don’t really remember.”

-I’m not a doctor, but I don’t think , “I don’t remember” is a particularly good reason to do or not do anything.
 So here we are again, a new blog on a new website with new words.
 The new website is my attempt to get better at some of the backend coding that comes with working on the internet.
 The words are for me and you.
 We can share the words like a team.

 Let’s get back to fun things.